xsuite/xsuite/docs/particlesmanip.rst

- - How to create Particles objects on CPU or GPU, providing the coordinates in the form of arrays or using the xpart generators to obtain specific distributions (e.g. Gaussian, halo, pencil).
+ - How to create Particles objects on CPU or GPU, providing the coordinates in the form of arrays or using the xpart generators to obtain specific distributions (e.g. Gaussian, halo, pencil);
- - How to copy Particles objects (optionally across contexts, e.g GPU to CPU)
+ - How to copy Particles objects (optionally across contexts, e.g GPU to CPU);
+ - How to transform Particle objects into dictionaries of pandas dataframes and back;
- - How to merge Particles objects
+ - How to merge Particles objects;
  - How to filter Particles objects to select a subset of particles satisfying a logical condition defined by the user.